 - Financial support from LWP, Cromwell Farm/ Ellsworth Civic League and residents, and Chesapeake Bay Restoration Fund ($4,820).

 - Shrubs and trees donated by the City of Norfolk.

-- Flowering plants donated by a private citizen, Member of Lafayette Wetlands Partnership.
+- Native perennial flowering plants donated by a member of Lafayette Wetlands Partnership, Nicole Knudson.

 Granby Willow Wood Park Shoreline Restoration (2017 – present)